History at Langley Mill Academy

 “A people without a knowledge of their past history, origin and culture is like a tree without roots.”
 Marcus Garvey.

 Our history curriculum, based on the National Curriculum, is grouped together over a period of weeks during our wider curriculum time.
 Links are made to other curriculum areas, including English.
-Each unit has a Knowledge Organiser that includes historical dates, key places, people and knowledge about the time period as well as historical enquiry skills, where appropriate.
+Each term has a Knowledge Organiser that includes ten key 'sticky knowledge' questions that we want our children to answer.
+These can include questions on historical dates, key places, people and knowledge about the time period as well as historical enquiry skills, where appropriate.

 Children show their understanding of the history they learn in a variety of ways and written outcomes are recorded in their curriculum books.